Nebraska Medicaid School-Based Services

 Read MoreShow Less

-Any public school district or Educational Service Unit (ESU) may participate in NEBMAC.
-School districts and ESUs receiving payment for Medicaid administrative activities are acting as agents for the Nebraska Department of Health and Human Services.
-Such activities may be paid under Medicaid only if they are necessary for administering the Nebraska Medicaid program.
+Any public school district or Educational Service Unit (ESU) may participate in Medicaid administrative claiming (NEBMAC).
+School districts and ESU's receiving payment for Medicaid administrative activities being performed in the school setting are acting as agents for the Nebraska Department of Health and Human Services.
+Such activities may be paid under Medicaid only if they are necessary for the proper and efficient administration of the Nebraska Medicaid Program.
 Both ESU's and public school districts may claim related costs as long as the costs are allowable according to the NEBMAC Guide.

 The NEBMAC Guide can be found in the Resources section on this page.